 The number one way to get a quick divorce in Illinois is to hire an attorney.
 An attorney will know the process and, in addition, will now how to expedite the process whether you are agreed or not.

-How much does it cost to file for a divorce in Illinois?
+How much does it cost to get a divorce in Illinois?

-How long do you have to be separated before you can get a divorce in Illinois?
+How long do you have to be separated before divorce in Illinois 2019?

 What is the best way to get divorced?